A Penny Well Spent

 ‘He said if I told anyone or went to the cops then he’d have me killed.’

 ‘But why would Crapp want you gone?
-And why now?’ the captain asked nobody in particular as he paced the floor a little.
+And why now?’ the captain asked the room as he paced its floor.

 ‘To try and win the council tender?’ suggested HyJean.